flare-foundation/attestation-client/docs/end-users/apis.md

 - attestation request REST APIs from verifier servers,
 - proof REST APIs from attestation provider server.

+## API response

+The response includes the following items:

+- `status`: "OK", "PENDING" or "ERROR" Data type: string.
+- `data`: Contains the requested data (described below according to the request).
+If status is "PENDING", data is empty/null.
+It is undefined if status is "ERROR".
+Data type: object.
+- `errorMessage`: Contains description of the error.
+Undefined if status is not "ERROR".
+Data type: string.
+- `errorDetails`: Currently equal to errorMessage.
+Data type: string.

 ## Attestation request API on verifier servers

 Attestation request API routes are used to get well formatted attestation requests.
 Based on the [format](https://github.com/flare-foundation/state-connector-attestation-types) definition for an attestation request of a specific type, a user can prepare the attestation request.
 In order to fully prepare it, the user needs to know what will be the attestation response.
 Namely a part of the request is also the field `messageIntegrityCode`, which is obtained by properly hashing the expected attestation response with the string `"Flare"` appended before hashing (see [here](../attestation-protocol/message-integrity.md)).
 The verifier web service routes are documented using the Swagger interface at `/api-doc/` route.
 They include:

-- `/verifier/<chain>/prepare` - POST, returns attestation response for an attestation request, without checking message integrity code (see POST object [format](../../src/servers/verifier-server/src/dtos/v-request-types.dto.ts)).
+- `/verifier/<chain>/prepare` - POST, returns attestation response for an attestation request, without checking message integrity code.
+Primarily used by attestation providers. (see POST object [format](../../src/servers/verifier-server/src/dtos/v-request-types.dto.ts)).
 - `/verifier/<chain>/integrity` - POST, tries to verify attestation request without checking message integrity code, and if it is successful, it returns the correct message integrity code (see POST object [format](../../src/servers/verifier-server/src/dtos/v-request-types.dto.ts)).
 - `/verifier/<chain>/prepareAttestation` - POST, tries to verify attestation request without checking message integrity code, and if it is successful, it returns the byte encoded attestation request with the correct message integrity code, that can be directly submitted to the State Connector contract(see POST object [format](../../src/servers/verifier-server/src/dtos/v-request-types.dto.ts)).